How Easy is it to Build a Website?

 As you can see, expect to pay a few dollars right out of the gate.
 Some of these costs will need to be renewed every year, so keep that in mind.
 Don’t buy a website package unless you know your business is going to be around for a few years.

-- Audience – Know who you are building your website for.
+#1 Audience: Know who you are building your website for.
 Do you have one ideal customer or several?
 Make sure your website answers the questions they will be asking when they visit your website.
+If you aren’t sure about this you might want to use our Avatar workbook.
+Your ideal audience is important as that determines your messaging and design.

-- Colors and Fonts – It supports your brand identity and sets the tone of what your customers can expect from you.
+#2 Colors and Fonts: It supports your brand identity and sets the tone of what your customers can expect from you.
 The rule of thumb for the color is one dominant color, one complimentary and one background.
 You may want to check out some color psychology articles to make sure you pick colors that will attract your desired audience.
 Font choices should be complimentary and limited to 2 or 3 max.

-- Content – It is a good idea that even if you are hiring someone to write your content, that you write some basic information to give your content/web designer an idea of what you want to express to your customers.
+#4 Content: It is a good idea that even if you are hiring someone to write your content, that you write some basic information to give your content/web designer an idea of what you want to express to your customers.
 Otherwise they won’t know what you want, and you may not like what they write.
 Save everyone time, anguish, and money.
+It is always good to identify in advance, what is your client’s issue, how can you solve it, what is your call to action (CTA).
+You want to make sure that is clear.
+If they feel like they are in the right place, they will stick around to learn more.
+Reducing bounce time is a good SEO strategy.

-- SEO – you will want to do some research or work with your web designer to determine what are the right key words to have on your website.
-This helps optimize your website and blog for Google searches.
+#9 SEO: Search Engine Optimization.
+Making sure your website is SEO friendly from the beginning is important.
+Saves you angst down the road.
+Having a beautiful website is not the only mission of your site.
+You want Google to like your website and index it for audiences.
+You will want to do some research or work with your web designer to determine what are the right key words or keyword phrases to have on your website.
+This is the phrases your audience is typing in the browser to find help.
+This helps optimize your website and blog for Google searches (SEO).

 With this information, you will be better prepared to create the website you want and will be proud of.
 Most importantly, your website will attract your prospects and turn them into customers.